ravichandra99/cloudtrax/README.md

 3. Displays all ProbeRequests from example.db

-CloudTrax usually sends requests every 30 seconds, but there is an option to change the rate.
+CloudTrax usually sends a request every 30 seconds, but there is an option to change the rate.

 Python, Flask, SQLAlchemy, and Marshmallow